rtek1000/DDS-915-DIY/README.md

 ### Hardware

-- The power supply was adapted from an ATX computer power supply, the gun uses 24V, and the pump needs 12V
+- The power supply was adapted from an ATX computer power supply
+- - The gun uses 24V, and the pump needs 12V
+- - 5V voltage for the Arduino comes from the standby 5V line

 - A good alternative to the vacuum pump can be this model: [DC-555](https://www.aliexpress.com/item/32821282878.html) ([found in China](https://pt.aliexpress.com/w/wholesale-dc-555-pump.html)):